NON-PROFIT BYLAWS OF BRAZIL AMERICA COUNCIL

 The statement so filed shall be kept available for inspection by any member for a period of three (3) years; and the Treasurer shall mail e-mail or otherwise deliver a copy of the latest such statement to any board director or member upon his written request therefore.
 The Treasurer, in general, shall perform all duties incident to his office and such duties as may be assigned to him from time to time by the Executive Director.

 Committees of Directors

-(2) or more directors, and may also include persons who are not on the Board but whom the directors believe to be reliable and competent to serve at the specific committee.
+(2) or more directors and may also include persons who are not on the Board but whom the directors believe to be reliable and competent to serve at the specific committee.
 However, committees exercising any authority of the Board of Directors may not have any non-director members.

 The Board may designate one or more alternative members (volunteers) of any committee who may replace any absent member at any meeting of the committee.

-The appointment of members or alternate members of a committee requires the vote of a majority of the directors then in office, provided that a quorum is present.
+The appointment of members or alternate members of a committee requires the vote of most of the directors then in office, provided that a quorum is present.
 The Board of Directors may also designate one or more advisory committees that do not have the authority of the Board.
 However, no committee, regardless of Board resolution, may:

 - a) Approve of any action that, pursuant to applicable Law, would also require the affirmative vote of the members of the Board if this were a membership vote.

 - b) Keep records of the directors serving on the Board or on any committee.